Jon Challinor: Exeter City

 On 20 May 2005, Challinor joined Conference National club Exeter City on a two-year contract.
 Manager Alex Inglethorpe described him by saying "He's 24 years of age and he fits the bill of the type of player that will help us next season.
 I liken him to Tim Cahill of Everton.
 He likes to get forward and score goals, and has a good grounding in both League and non-League football."
-Challinor made his debut in a 2–0 win away to Gravesend & Northfleet on 13 August 2005, before scoring his first goal on 3 September in a 2–2 away to Dagenham & Redbridge.
-He scored in a 4–0 win over former club Aldershot on 26 December 2005, during which he was targeted by opposition fans, after his former manager Terry Brown claimed he left Aldershot for financial reasons.
+Challinor made his debut in a 2–0 win away to Gravesend & Northfleet on 13 August, before scoring his first goal on 3 September in a 2–2 away to Dagenham & Redbridge.
+He scored in a 4–0 win over former club Aldershot on 26 December, during which he was targeted by opposition fans, after his former manager Terry Brown claimed he left Aldershot for financial reasons.
 After the match, Challinor said "I got one over on the manager and proved him wrong, he didn't think I was good enough.
 Their fans were at me throughout the game but it only made me focus more."
-He finished 2005–06 with 13 goals in 48 appearances for Exeter.
+He finished the 2005–06 season with 13 goals in 49 appearances for Exeter.

 Challinor was targeted by fellow Conference National club Grays Athletic in December 2006, but after remaining at Exeter he was offered a new contract at the club in February 2007, which he did not sign.
 He played for Exeter in the 2007 Conference National play-off final on 20 May 2007, the first Conference play-off final to be played at the newly rebuilt Wembley Stadium.
 He assisted Lee Phillips' ninth-minute opening goal for Exeter, although the team went on to lose 2–1 to Morecambe.
-Challinor made 48 appearances and scored 10 goals for Exeter in 2006–07.
+Challinor made 48 appearances and scored 10 goals for Exeter in the 2006–07 season.

 Return to Rushden & Diamonds

 Challinor returned to Conference Premier club Rushden & Diamonds after signing a two-year contract on 28 May 2007.
-He made his debut in a 1–1 draw away to Woking on 11 August 2007, before scoring his first goal in a 1–1 draw away to Salisbury City on 8 September.
+He made his debut in a 1–1 draw away to Woking on 11 August, before scoring his first goal in a 1–1 draw away to Salisbury City on 8 September.
 He started the season playing in midfield, but when being played as a striker in late February 2008 he went on a run of scoring six goals in five consecutive matches.

-He appeared for Rushden in the 2008 Conference League Cup Final against Aldershot at the Recreation Ground on 3 April 2008.
+He appeared for Rushden in the 2008 Conference League Cup final against Aldershot at the Recreation Ground on 3 April 2008.
 The match finished a 3–3 draw after extra time, but Aldershot won 4–3 in a penalty shoot-out.
-Challinor made 57 appearances and scored 10 goals for Rushden in 2007–08, only missing out on ever-present status after missing the last match of the season against Grays Athletic through injury.
+Challinor made 60 appearances and scored 11 goals for Rushden in the 2007–08 season, only missing out on ever-present status after missing the last match of the season against Grays Athletic through injury.